2023-24

 The broader political analogies of this behaviour are clear.
 In the world of politics and policy many actors have an interest in simply extending current practices, and pretending that serious challenges aren’t real.
 And there are few incentives within the political and bureaucratic systems of modern democracies to encourage taking a long view, and building policy around that.

-So one of the personal challenges you will face should you dwell in the world of politics and policy is that you may find there’s a “whole lot of pretendin’ going on.”
+So one of the personal challenges you will face should you dwell in the world of politics and policy is that you will find there’s a “whole lot of pretendin’ going on.”
 You need to reflect upon how you will handle that.
 Much is at stake: the pretending can protect certain narrow personal goods: getting reelected, for the politician, staying out of trouble, for the civil servant.
 But it also threatens many things of great value.
 To counter this, you will need critical thinking, the ability to detect the many ways we refuse to engage with reality, and also appreciative thinking, the ability to identify those important goods that are worth defending.

-Ethics for Public Policy
+Qualitative Methods for Public Policy